 As with all domestic treadmills the C990 needs to be assembled and thankfully NordicTrack know-how is evident here.
 With two people assembly shouldn’t take more than an hour at the most and all the steps for assembly are clear and easy to follow in the manual which is full of good, clear instructions and excellent diagrams that clearly show what needs to be done.
 At the end of the assembly process you’ll find yourself looking at a substantial bit of kit that’s pleasing to the eye.

-The basics specs on paper look pretty good on the C990 and compare well with anything else out there at this kind of price.
-It features a 3.0hp continuous duty motor, has a top speed of 22kph (13.7mph), benefits from a pretty substantial 12% maximum incline setting (more than enough for most people) and a generous 51 x 152cm (20″ x 60″) running area.
+The basics specs on paper look pretty good on the C990.
+It features a 3.0hp continuous duty motor, has a top speed of 22kph (13.7mph), benefits from a 12% maximum incline setting and a good sized 51 x 152cm (20″ x 60″) running area.
 It also benefits from 1.9″ diameter front and rear rollers which help to keep noise levels down and improve the lifespan of the machine (the large the diameter the less stress the system is under).
 So, as for basic specs, it is, as you’d expect from a NordicTrack running machine, quite impressive.

 The full sized running deck is set quite high off the ground so as you step onto the C990 it really does feel like climbing onto a bit of a beast and once you’re up on the deck the room around you feels just that little bit smaller!
 At 52cm wide and 152cm long that deck is a comfortable place to stand and run.
 You get a feeling of plenty of space and room to manoeuvre so it feels safe making this model suitable for most, but not all, runners (due to the height of the deck, some less than fully mobile people will find it unsuitable).
 The cushioning on the C990 is adjustable, which is never ever a bad thing.
 Being able to set the level of shock impact on landing, to any degree, is to be welcome as this allows for runners with sensitive joints to have as soft a landing as possible while allowing people that train for road running to have something that simulates a real road surface in order to condition themselves to it without having to train with the full force of impact of actually running on a road.
 With the amount of space you get to run on and the amount of adjustment you can make to something as fundamental as the cushioning it’s almost impossible not to get a great running experience out of this treadmill.
 It feels smooth and comfortable to run on and regardless of your height, for this is a machine suitable even to the very tall amongst us, the C990 delivers a superb run.
 The substantial 3.0hp motor forms a part of the whole experience as it makes it sound like the whole process of pushing that belt along is effortless.
 Being a large motor it’s also relatively quiet for a treadmill (though there are certainly quieter treadmills at this price point out there) and it’s got more than enough power to propel the running belt up to top speed, seemingly without even trying and that’s even when it’s on the maximum incline setting and running at pace with some of the larger members of the testing team putting it through its paces.